 These are the latest to emerge from my glacial painting process for a quick photo shoot.
 Firstly some 'studio shots'.

-The command strip, as HH never did standard bearers or drummers in greatcoats these two had them added with solder, followed by much filing.
+The command strip, as Hinton Hunt (HH) never did standard bearers or drummers in greatcoats these two had them added with solder, followed by much filing.

 The only changes to the rank and file were to repair about half of the bayonets, beef up the plumes a bit, and paint eagles instead of lozenge shaped cap badges and eagles as opposed to bugles on the cartridge boxes.
 The latter required the badges to be filed down a bit so the bugle device was not proud.